 Jesus further explained that his work on calvary would be done so that a place could be prepared for his disciples.
 Be careful to not overlook the profound meaning of Jesus words about this place.
 He said it was a place he prepared for you, marking it as a personal promise to the believer.

 Jesus’s disciples were about to face a situation which forced them to run and hide and feel as if the entire world were arrayed against them.
 In situations like that, it is easy to feel like there is no place where you belong, and no place where you fit in.

 Sometimes in this world we may feel as though we cannot find a place where we belong.
 Organizations, churches, clubs, and cliques of people may not have a place for you.
 But Jesus has a place for you and a place for all of his disciples.
 It is a place of perfect peace, perfect love, and fullness of joy.
-Thinking of that place and the love of God which was necessary to make it possible for us to reach that place is a reliable source of comfort.
+As followers of Christ, we can find great comfort in thinking about the love shown to us in the work Christ did to prepare that place.

 3. He Will Come Again to Receive You